How Can I Change the Video Frame Rate in Batch

 There are different types of frame rates and information about the usage of each type.

-- 24p: 24p is a frame rate commonly used for videos which have been converted from a film.
+- 24p: 24p is a frame rate commonly used for videos that have been converted from a film.
 Most of the motion picture films are shot at 24 fps so that they can be converted to DVD and still be retained in the 24 fps format.
 24fps videos offer a greater portability convenience as well as save a lot of storage space.
 It is said to be the best format to be shot in if the content has to be put on an international digital platform.

-- 25p: 25p is an fps format which is popularly used in places like U.S, Canada, Brazil and other few countries where the power grid is likely to run at 50hz, which is suitable for equipment recording and smooth video playing at 25fps.
+- 25p: 25p is an fps format that is popularly used in places like U.S, Canada, Brazil, and other few countries where the power grid is likely to run at 50hz, which is suitable for equipment recording and smooth video playing at 25fps.
 This fps format is optimal only for the given specific countries and not very suitable if the content has to be broadcasted on an international level.

-- 30p: While recording in countries like U.S and Canada where the 60hz standard is followed, the 30p frame rate is the best.
+- 30p: While recording in countries like the U.S and Canada where the 60hz standard is followed, the 30p frame rate is the best.
 It is a faster framerate than 24p and 30p and is a good video match for computer monitors.
 The only problem with the 30p format is that there are many portability issues with it when compared to the 24p format.

 - 60i: 60i fps is 60 fields per second as it does not capture the entire frames.
 In short, it captures 60 half frames per second.
 This might make it feel similar to 30p, but it is not as 30p video.
-The frame gives out a better resolution and 60i video is better for shooting fast actions like sports or other action scenes.
+The frame gives out a better resolution, and 60i video is better for shooting fast actions like sports or other action scenes.